test-network-function/cnf-certsuite-operator/README.md

 ### How does it work?

-The Operator uses a CR representing a CNF Certification Suites run.
+The Operator registers two CRDs in the cluster:
+`CnfCertificationSuiteRun` and `CnfCertificationSuiteReport`,
+also informally referred as Run and Report CRDs.

-In order to run the suites, such "run" CR has to be created together with a Config Map containing the cnf certification suites configuration, and a Secret containing the preflight suite credentials.
+In order to fire up the CNF Certification Suite, the user must create a CnfCertificationSuiteRun CR, which has to be created with a Config Map containing the cnf certification suites configuration, and a Secret containing the preflight suite credentials.
+**Note:** All resources mentioned above should be created in the operator's installation namespace (by default `cnf-certsuite-operator`)

 See resources relationship diagram: